 Lacquered Rolling Pins- Set of 2- Red & Yellow

-Lightweight Wooden Rolling Pin (Belan) handmade by Kutch Lacquer artisans.
-A truly unique and beautiful handcrafted Kitchen accessory that is extremely durable and hardy.These ladles are rainbows, Of intricacy on wood.
+Wooden Rolling Pins (Belan) handmade by Kutch Lacquer artisans.
 Use them to mix, Or use them to show; Use them as rare pieces.

 - Gently wash with mild detergents and keep it dry

 - Avoid soaking in water for long duration

 - If the shine of the colours dim over a period of time, apply castor oil and polish with a cotton cloth.